Announcements (AY2017/2018 Sem 1):

 - All usual lectures will be held on Wednesdays 18:30-20:30 in room COM1/212.

 - Our class project will involve video streaming to a mobile device such as a tablet computer.
-Specifically we will be using some Android tablets such as the Asus Transformer TF101 (shown below), the TF300 and the Samsung Galaxy Note Pro.
+Specifically we will be using some Android tablets such as the Samsung S2 8.0 (shown below).

-- We will be using the Integrated Virtual Learning Environment (IVLE) for forum discussions, announcements, and possibly other materials.
+- We will be using the Integrated Virtual Learning Environment (IVLE) and Slack for forum discussions, announcements, and possibly other materials.

 This module is targeted at computer science graduate students and covers the major aspects of continuous media (digital video and audio) systems -- from coding to transmission to playback.
 Issues such as transport protocols, control protocols, scheduling, caching, buffering, synchronization and adaptations will be examined.
 After taking the course, students are expected to understand the network and OS issues involved in building continuous media applications, and able to apply practical solutions to solve them.